simwrapper/simwrapper.github.io/docs/conversion-scripts.md

 title: Conversion Scripts
 ---

-_Conversion scripts for getting MATSim outputs into aftersim_
+_For getting MATSim outputs into aftersim_

+In general, most MATSim outputs are too big and use unwieldy formats.
+The scripts below can help convert some MATSim outputs into smaller, more internet-friendly formats.

+If you develop your own scripts, please let us know and we can add them here!

 ---